 But, “not all wetlands provide the same services to the same extent,” says Miller.
 Soil type, vegetation, and water all play a role.
 The location of the wetland and how land is used upstream are very important.

 A wetland surrounded by pristine forest absorbs water from its surrounding area, acting as a sponge.
 It stores water for times of drought and provides a clean source of drinking water for plants, animals, and people downstream.

-Now compare this to the Waubesa Wetlands, downstream of the City of Fitchburg.
-The Waubesa Wetlands convert an incoming slurry into clean water, acting more like a filter than a sponge.
+Now compare this to Waubesa Wetlands, downstream of the City of Fitchburg.
+Waubesa Wetlands convert the incoming slurry into clean water, acting more like a filter than a sponge.
 Clean water is slowly released into its neighbor, Lake Waubesa.

-Whether a wetland is a filter or a sponge depends upon its location within its watershed, or area of land that drains to a common stream or lake.
+Whether a wetland is a filter or a sponge depends upon its location within its watershed, or area of land that drains to a common body of water.
 As Miller states, “the position of the wetland within its watershed affects how and whether it provides various services.
 The land use context and the condition of the surrounding watershed affect each wetland’s functional performance.”

 Wetlands by Design can be used in two directions.
 “People and groups interested in wetland services may choose to work in a watershed with the greatest losses and therefore the greatest need.
 Or they may choose to work where there’s the least amount of loss, adding value to that watershed,” says Miller.

-After a winding journey, the incoming slurry is greeted by warm wetland vegetation.
+After a winding journey, a dirty slurry is greeted by warm wetland vegetation.
 The wetland says its welcoming remarks.
 “Welcome to the Waubesa Wetlands, named one of the highest quality wetlands in the state,” the wetland chimes.
 “As a border patrol, we make sure only clean water enters Lake Waubesa.
 Get ready to be filtered.”